 This involves determining the sufficiency of your rainy-day fund and the tough lifestyle changes that you need to take to ensure that the fund sustains you for as long as practically possible.
 And if no rainy-day fund was set aside for whatever reason, thinking about the survival alternatives available to you, including the possibility of moving back home to cut on the fixed costs that you are not able to meet.

-Or critically reflecting on the truths that led to the situation.
+It also entails a critical reflection on the truths that led to the situation.
 Sometimes factors beyond our control like industry changes, redundancies or even toxic work environments.
 Sometimes factors within our control like negligence of our duties at our previous workplaces, or quitting careers that felt wrong for us, or the deliberate decision to start afresh.

 Or detailing out the specific pain points of your situation, say for example, the inability to meet your financial needs and those of your family.